 401(k).
-The Company maintains the Churchill Downs Incorporated 401(k) Retirement Plan (the "401(k) Retirement Plan"), which is a profit sharing plan that is intended to be a qualified retirement plan under Section 401(a) of the Internal Revenue Code (the "Code").
+The Company maintains a 401(k) Retirement Plan, which is a profit sharing plan that is intended to be a qualified retirement plan under Section 401(a) of the Internal Revenue Code (the "Code").
 The 401(k) Retirement Plan allows all employees who meet the eligibility requirements to become participants.
 Participants may make salary deferral contributions pursuant to Section 401(k) of the Code up to limits prescribed by the plan and the Code.
 The Company makes matching contributions with respect to such salary deferrals at a rate of 100% on the first 3% of compensation deferred and 50% on deferrals in excess of 3% of compensation deferred but no more than 5% of compensation deferred.
 Salary deferral contributions and matching contributions are fully vested at all times.
-Participants are allowed to direct investment of their accounts under the 401(k) Retirement Plan into as many as 27 investment options.
+Participants are allowed to direct investment of their accounts under the 401(k) Retirement Plan into as many as 29 investment options.
 All assets of the 401(k) Retirement Plan are held in a trust that is intended to be qualified under Section 501 of the Code.